A different kind of Chamber

 A not-for-profit organisation

 The Brighton Chamber is a not-for-profit organisation.
 We are run by our members for our members.
-All the money we make through our projects and events is re-invested back into the Chamber and goes into paying for the four permanent staff members.
+All the money we make through our projects and events is re-invested back into the Chamber and goes into paying for the five permanent staff members.

-Lead by our members
+Led by our members